run-ai/docs/docs/admin/admin-ui-setup/project-setup.md

 By default, the amount of over-quota available for Project members is proportional to the original quota provided above.
 The [Run:ai scheduler document](../../Researcher/scheduling/the-runai-scheduler.md) provides further examples which show how over-quota is distributed amongst competing Projects.

 As an administrator, you may want to disconnect the two parameters.
-So that, for example, a Project with a high __quota__ will receive little or no __over__-quota.
+So, for example, a Project with a high __quota__ will receive little or no __over__-quota.
 To perform this:

 * Under `General | Settings` turn on the `Enable Over-quota Priority` feature
 * When creating a new Project, you can now see a slider for over-quota priority ranging from `None` to `High`